-With option –s ‘finger’ displays the user's login name, real name, terminal name and write status ( the asterisk before terminal name mean that you don’t have write permission with that device ), idle time, login time, office location and office phone number.
+-s option finger command will print the user's login name, real name, terminal name and write status ( the asterisk before terminal name mean that you don’t have write permission with that device ), idle time, login time, office location and office phone number.

 2) Finger command with option -l

 Finger command with

 -l option displays all of the information described for the

 -s option as well as the user's home directory, home phone number, login shell, mail status, etc.